lmm713281/Ocean/README.md

 Ocean
 =====

-Powerful but simple web framework for Go.
+Powerful but simple Go application server and web framework.